Awadhi cuisine

-Awadhi cuisine (अवधी पाक-शैली, اودھی کھانے) is a cuisine native to the Awadh region in Northern India.
-The cooking patterns of Lucknow are similar to those of Central Asia, the Middle East, and Northern India with the cuisine comprising both vegetarian and non-vegetarian dishes.
-The Awadh region has been greatly influenced by Mughal cooking techniques, and the cuisine of Lucknow bears similarities to those of Central Asia, Kashmir, Punjab and Hyderabad.
+Awadhi cuisine (अवधी पाक-शैली, اودھی کھانے) is a cuisine native to the Awadh region in Northern India and Southern Nepal.
+Awadhi cuisine can be divided in two parts: traditional Awadhi cuisines and Nawabi cuisines.
+Cooking patterns of Lucknow are similar to those of Central Asia, the Middle East, and Northern India and Western India with the cuisine comprising both vegetarian and non-vegetarian dishes.
+The Awadh region has been influenced by Mughal cooking techniques and the cuisine of Lucknow which bears similarities to those of Central Asia, Kashmir, Punjab and Hyderabad.
 The city is also known for its Nawabi foods.

-Early history
+Nawabi cuisine

-The bawarchis (chefs) and rakabdars (gourmet cooks) of Awadh invented the dum style of cooking or the art of cooking over a slow fire, which has become synonymous with Lucknow today.
-Their spreads consisted of elaborate dishes such as kebabs, kormas, biryanis, kaliyas, nahari-kulchas, zarda, sheermal, rumali rotis, and warqi parathas.
+The bawarchis (chefs) and rakabdars (gourmet cooks) of Awadh invented the dum style of cooking, or the art of cooking over a slow fire, which is strongly associated with Lucknow today.
+Their meals consisted of elaborate dishes such as kebabs, kormas, biryanis, kaliyas, nahari-kulchas, zarda, sheermal, rumali rotis, and warqi parathas.
 The richness of Awadh cuisine lies not only in the variety of cuisine but also in the ingredients used like mutton, paneer, and rich spices, which include cardamom and saffron.

-Kebabs are an integral part of Awadhi.
-Lucknow is proud of its Kebabs.
-There are several varieties of popular kebabs in Awadhi cuisine viz.
-Kakori Kebabs, Galawat ke Kebabs, Shami Kebabs, Boti Kebabs, Patili-ke-Kebabs, Ghutwa Kebabs and Seekh Kebabs are among the known varieties.
+Kebabs are an integral part of Awadhi cuisine.
+Lucknow is proud of its kebabs.
+There are several varieties of popular kebabs in Awadhi cuisine, including kakori kebabs, galawat ke kebabs, shami kebabs, boti kebabs, patili ke kebabs, ghutwa kebabs and seekh kebabs.

 The kebabs of Awadhi cuisine are distinct from the kebabs of Punjab insofar as Awadhi kebabs are grilled on a chula and sometimes in a skillet as opposed to grilled in a tandoor in Punjab.
 Awadhi kebabs are also called "chula" kebabs whereas the kebabs of Punjab are called "tandoori" kebabs.